ParlayANN: Scalable and Deterministic Parallel Graph-Based Approximate Nearest Neighbor Search Algorithms: Preliminaries

-The most common choice of recall is 10-recall at 10 (10@10).
-We use the term ``recall'' without a signifier to refer to 10@10 recall.
-Throughout this paper we also refer to the recall of an entire query set.
-This refers to the average recall over all points in the query set.
+The most common choice of recall is 10@10 recall.
+Throughout the paper, we use the term ``recall'' to refer to 10@10 recall of an entire query set, i.e., the average recall over all points in the query set.